Boarders/slick-blog/site/posts/halting2.md

 We assume we have a function `halt` that takes an argument of any type (in the meta-language, agda, since our language doesn't itself have polymorphism) and returns a bool.
-That this function applies to terms of any type is irrelevant to the argument we give here which would work just as well were we to simply use `𝔹`.
+That this function applies to terms of any type is irrelevant to the argument we give here.
+This would work just as well were we to simply use `𝔹`.

 We also assume that it is decidable that halt always returns `tt` or `ff`.
 Furthermore, the terms `halt-tt` and